Ed Policy: Team executive

 In 2012 the Green Bay Packers hired Policy to serve as vice president and general counsel after the departure of Jason Weid.
 He was promoted to COO and general counsel in January 2018, with the Packers noting that he would be involved in more business operations for the team.
 At the time of his promotion, he was identified as a possible successor to Mark Murphy as team president.
 During his time as an executive, Policy has worked in almost every facet of the Packers' day-to-day operations, including legal affairs, security, community engagement and overall governance of the team.
 Policy worked for numerous years to bring the NFL draft to Lambeau Field.
 Policy and the team were ultimately successful, with the NFL announcing that the 2025 draft would be held in Green Bay, Wisconsin.
 One of Policy's signature achievements was the development of the Titletown District adjacent to Lambeau Field.
 The Titletown District is a mixed-use development with community amenities owned and operated by the Packers, providing additional non-football-related revenue.

 Team president

 In June 2024, the Packers announced Policy would replace Mark Murphy as the team's president and chief executive officer on July 13, 2025.
 The team's board of directors elected Policy unanimously after a search committee winnowed a list of more than 90 candidates.
 The announcement began a one-year transition period that concluded with Murphy's retirement; Murphy was required to retire by the team's by-laws, which state that all executive officers must do so when they turn 70 years old.
 In the lead-up to his assumption of the presidency, Policy noted that his priorities for his tenure were "win football games, number one; keep the Packers in Green Bay, number two; and to strengthen our community, number three."
 Policy's position as president and CEO was confirmed at the Packers' shareholder meeting in July 2025.

+After the conclusion of the 2025 season, Policy extended the contracts of the team's head coach, Matt LaFleur, and their general manager, Brian Gutekunst.
+Later that offseason, Policy talked about the need for the Packers to continue finding new sources of revenue, including discussions about a possible naming rights deal for Lambeau Field.
+Part of the impetus for this need came from the NFL allowing owners to sell a small portion of their teams to raise equity, something the Packers ownership model would not allow.